ellatom/Repo_Minecraft_copy/README.md

 pickaxe used for stone
 axe used for tree green and tree trunk.
 After use of right tool on specific item, the item added to inventory.
+Click on inventory take the block, remove chosen tool and after clicking on spot you want to add in world the block is added.

 Reset button is used for reset of world.